esacdab/cdab-testsuite/Use Cases/Scenario 5 - Interferogram Computation/integration.md

       conda install s3cmd
       ```

       Configure the access to the MUNDI object store.
-Below there are simplified instructions for this, the original procedure can be found at [this link](https://docs.otc.t-systems.com/en-us/ugs3cmd/obs/en-us_topic_0051060814.html).
+Below there are simplified instructions for this, the original procedure can be found on [this page](https://docs.otc.t-systems.com/en-us/ugs3cmd/obs/en-us_topic_0051060814.html).

       Run
       ```console
       s3cmd --configure
       ```
+      You will be prompted for several settings.
 Enter the following values:

       * Access Key: *enter your MUNDI S3 key ID*
       * Secret Key: *enter your MUNDI S3 secret key*